icons8/icons-docs/docs/index.md

 **Case #5.
 How do I find an icon in a particular style?**

 We have a special filter for that!
-Just search for an icon you need to get to the search results screen, then click on the _All styles_ button to choose a particular style.
+Just search for an icon you need to get to the search results screen, then click on the *Styles* tab in the left-side panel.

 <p align="center">
   <img width="800" src="/public/searchbystyles.png">